47TH ANNUAL UTAH ALL-STATE HIGH SCHOOL ART SHOW

 Thank you to all the students who entered the 47th Annual Utah All-State High School Art Show and thank you to all teachers for submitting your students' work.
 The jurors were impressed with the students' innovation, creativity, and thoughtfulness.
 They had a very difficult time narrowing the 1016 entries down to the 337 works that were accepted, and as always, wished they could accept more works than the show can accommodate.
 Thank you for sharing your work with us.
 We know it is vulnerable to enter a show like this and encourage you all to keep making great work and entering shows!

 Teachers, as a reminder, work not accepted for exhibition can be picked up starting Tuesday February 12th.
 We can accommodate art pickups Tuesday-Friday 10am-5pm.
+No staff will be available to assist with art pickups on Saturday March 30th.
 If you need to come outside this window please make an appointment by emailing firstname.lastname@example.org.

 Thursday, January 3, 2019